InTEGr8or/whywetech/content/posts/testing-to-learn/for-aws-certs.md

 You will have to monitor your thinking while you're testing to make sure you're not doing any of this:

 * You are ripping yourself off every time you answer a question by pattern:
-  * If you say "I remember that the question that started this way should have the answer that started that way", then you are robbing yourself of a valuable learning opportunity.
+  * If you say, "I remember that the question that started this way should have the answer that started that way", then you are robbing yourself of a valuable learning opportunity.
   * Always only ever answer the question after you understand the full context of the question.
 * _Never guess_ on the practice exams.
 You win _nothing_ by guessing the right answer on a practice exam.
 You're short-changing yourself and causing yourself to lose one valuable practice exam question every time you guess.
 * If you're not sure of the answer you can flag the question.
 You then will have to be sure to review your flagged questions when you're doing your review process.

-You can guess on the official exam and you'll lose nothing there because you can't get a list of your failed questions and review them on the official exam.
+You can guess on the official exam, and you'll lose nothing there because you can't get a list of your failed questions and review them on the official exam.

 ## Resources